 Now that you’re not driving to work, your car needs a bit of TLC.
 Here’s what to do

-Much like a camera pointing the wrong way at an adult film shoot, COVID-19 was something we just didn’t see coming.
-But now that we can add ‘worldwide pandemic’ to the global horror show that has been the past five years, let’s talk about the practical things that you can do while you’re at home to make sure that your car doesn’t disintegrate as quickly as the social order outside your door.
+Now that we can add ‘worldwide pandemic’ to the global horror show that has been the past five years, let’s talk about the practical things that you can do while you’re at home to make sure that your car doesn’t disintegrate as quickly as the social order outside your door.

 Yes, drivers of the world, cars really can live up to the ‘use it or lose it’ maxim – exceedingly complex machinery relies on regular use, movement and/or lubrication to ensure that it doesn’t seize, corrode or perish.
 And because we don’t know how long this particular miasma will last – estimates tend to range between six and 18 months – our tips will be of the long-range-survival variety, which seems fitting enough at the moment.

 So, explain that it’s not your car, it’s you, that it’s just a break, not a break-up, and that you promise not to drive any other cars while you’re apart.
 And then give your car one last bit of love and attention before the long months ahead.Advertisement - Page continues below

 The best thing you can do for your car’s longevity is get it out of the elements.
 Rain, dust, smog (although it must be said that there’s less of that at the moment), bird dirt and sunshine will conspire to ruin your pride and joy.
 So if you have a garage, now would be a good time to use your house-bound time to clean it up and get your car settled inside.
 If you don’t have a garage or shed big enough to house your motor, then car ports, awnings, fixed shade cloths, creatively arranged parasols or appropriated mainsails will offer some protection, if not the same as a sheltered enclosure.